ryanirl/autodiff/README.md

 AutoDiff works by breaking up larger user defined functions into primitive operators (such as addition, muliplication, etc.) whos derivatives are pre-defined.
-Autodiff then dynamically builds a computation graph of the larger function using these primitive operators during a forward pass and then applies the chain rule through the backwards pass of the computation graph to compute the derivative of the larger fucntion wrt some variable.
+Autodiff then dynamically builds a computation graph of the larger function using these primitive operators as nodes during a forward pass and then applies the chain rule through a backwards pass of the computation graph to compute the derivative of the larger fucntion wrt some variable.

-Though there are various methods to do reverse-mode automatic differentiation.
+Though there are various methods to impliment reverse-mode automatic differentiation.
 AutoDiff works via Python's Operator Overloading abilities which is by far the simplier and more intuitive of the methods.

-This project is still very much a work in progress and I am currently in the process of building this into a mini deep learning library with support for training basic MLP's, CNN's, and more.
-I am also considering on adding support for higher-order derivatives once I'm done building the support for basic neural nets.

 ---